FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### listnode

-The CFTUTIL listnode displays the status of the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> cluster, including information about node managers (Copilots) and nodes.
+The CFTUTIL listnode displays the status of the {{< TransferCFT/componentshortname  >}} cluster, including information about node managers (Copilots) and nodes.

 Example